eshrh/osu-cplayer/README.md

 3. On first run, enter the absolute paths of your songs folder, collections.db file and osu!.db file
 4. These settings get saved in your home folder as `~/.osupaths` or equivalent.

+I've tested this on gnu/linux and macos, and it works.
+Windows is untested though, I'd appreciate someone trying it out.

 ## Usage
 + Previous/Next Song: `left`/`right`
 + Move Selection: `up`/`down`, left click, or scroll